supervisely-ecosystem/ui-widgets-demos/selection/008_select_app_session/README.md

 ## Introduction

-**`SelectAppSession`** widget in Supervisely is a dropdown menu that allows users to select an application session from a list of available sessions.
+**`SelectAppSession`** widget in Supervisely is a dropdown menu that allows users to select an application session from a list of available sessions, and a refresh button to retrieve the latest information about existing app sessions.
 `SelectAppSession` widget is particularly useful when working with multiple application sessions in Supervisely.
 It can be customized with various parameters, such as the size and label showing.

 [Read this tutorial in developer portal.](https://developer.supervisely.com/app-development/widgets/selection/selectappsession)